sydly148/hackthehood-buildfa25/index.md

 - Submit your Week 3 Tiger Teams Assignment to Google Classroom!
 - Submit your Lab 4 to Google Classroom!
 ### Reminders:
-- Fill out the post-career panel survey!
+- Fill out the career panel post-survey!

 ---